legendarycode3/mastering-html-css-course-exercises/README.md

 HTML code will be rendered by a browser and it give a human readable output.
 Look at the figure bellow to understand better how the HTML code convert to a website using a browser.  <br/> <br/>

 HTML documents are basically a tree of nodes, including HTML elements and text nodes.
-HTML
+HTML elements provide the semantics and formatting for documents, including creating paragraphs, lists